SLIIT-Msc-in-IT/HelpDesk/README.md

 # installation Steps

-install wamp server 3.1.7
+* Install wamp server 3.1.7
-check weather the wamp server runing all service and apache ,mysql,php version copy the folder hepdesksliit folder in to wamp64\www path change the the mysql username,password and the servername in to the dbconfig.php file create database as helpdesk and import backup file in DB folder.
+* check weather the wamp server runing all service and apache ,mysql,php version
+* copy the folder hepdesksliit folder in to wamp64\www path
+* change the the mysql username,password and the servername in to the dbconfig.php file
+* create database as helpdesk and import backup file in DB folder.
-Then browse the system using the url http://localhost/HelpDeskSliit
+* Then browse the system using the url http://localhost/HelpDeskSliit